-Plus, our experts break down the ins and outs of the chemical processes of dyeing your strands and reveal how to make sure your hair stays in its best shape, no matter what hair color you’re trying.
-Keep reading for answers to pressing questions like, “How long does semi-permanent hair dye last?” and find the best color path for you:
+Our experts break down the ins and outs of the chemical processes of dyeing your strands.
+They also reveal how to make sure your hair stays in its best shape, no matter what hair color you’re trying.

 How Frequently Can You Dye Your Hair?

-How porous (read: damaged) your hair is will have an effect on how vibrant your permanent or semi permanent dye will look and last.
-As a general rule, permanent colors may fade but will have to be grown-out or dyed over if you want to change them, whereas a semi-permanent shade is made to be washed out.
+How porous your hair is will have an effect on how vibrant your permanent or semi-permanent dye will look and last.
+As a general rule, permanent colors may fade but will have to be grown-out or dyed over if you want to change them.
+A semi-permanent shade is made to be washed out.

 How long does permanent hair dye last?

-If you’re ready to commit 100% to a new hair color, you’ll want to opt for a permanent hair dye.
+If you’re ready to commit 100% to new hair color, you’ll want to opt for a permanent hair dye.
 This is a great way to get a lasting, rich color, especially if you’re trying to touch up roots or cover gray hairs.
-The results of semi permanent hair dye compared to a more permanent solution are night and day.
+The results of semi-permanent hair dye compared to a more permanent solution are night and day.

-Permanent hair dye—especially bleach—is made to last and generally will have to be grown out of your hair, rather than washed out.
+Permanent hair dye—especially bleach—is made to last until regrowth and will have to be grown out of your hair rather than washed out.
 A semi-permanent hair dye, on the other hand, will gradually fade with each wash.
 So, if you’re looking to make a color change that will last, permanent hair dye is your answer.

-There are two main factors that will influence how long your hair dye lasts: one, the type (and strength) of coloring treatment you use and two, how you maintain your strands.
-With a wash in-wash out technique, the damage to the hair is lessened.
+However, there are two main factors that will influence how long your hair dye lasts: the type of coloring treatment you use, and how you maintain your strands.
+With a wash-in-wash-out technique, the damage to the hair is lessened.
 It allows you more dyeing options without the permanent damage consequences.

 How long does bleach last?

-Bleaching hair involves using chemicals to strip the hair of its melanin so it appears lighter in color.
-Bleaching is a 100 percent permanent hair dye solution and cannot be washed out.
-You can dye your hair over bleached locks, but any strands that are bleached will have to grow out and cannot be removed any other way.
+Bleaching hair involves using chemicals to strip the strand of its melanin so it appears lighter in color.
+Bleaching is a 100% permanent method and cannot be washed out, therefore it will last until you get new regrowth.
+You cannot alter the color of bleached strands except for adding more color onto them, or, alternatively, by waiting for them to grow out.

-The same is true for highlights, balayage and ombré.
-All of these processes involve lightening the hair.
-You can do this with a bleach or high-lift tint depending on your base hair color and desired outcome.
-In all cases, lightening the hair is a lasting change.
+The same is true for highlights, balayage, and ombré.
+All of these processes involve lightening or “lifting” the hair.
+You can do this with bleach or high-lift tint, depending on your base hair color and desired outcome.

 Usually a Halloween-centric option, color sprays come from a can.
-You coat the hair in a layer of pigment but don’t expect a long-lasting solution.
-They usually come out with one wash but—if you have very fair or porous hair—be warned as they can stain the strands.
+You coat the hair in a layer of pigment—but don’t expect a long-lasting solution.
+They usually come out with one wash if you have very fair or porous hair.
+However, be warned as they can stain strands.

 Perfect for festivals or themed parties, hair chalk allows your hair to become a canvas for color—without the permanent consequences.
 Most chalks will fade as the day wears on.
 However, it’s important to read the instructions before applying so you don’t end up with any stains.

-When looking after the condition and vibrancy of your dyed tresses, it’s important to add wash and care products that are designed for the job, like Dove Nutritive Solutions Color Care Shampoo and Dove Nutritive Solutions Color Care Conditioner.
+When looking after the condition and vibrancy of your dyed tresses, it’s important to add wash and care products that are designed for the job, like Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.

 2. Always use a heat protectant.

-As the process of coloring is generally a chemical one, it’s important to treat dyed hair with a lot of care.
+Since coloring is a chemical process, it’s important to treat dyed hair with a lot of care.
 The first step?
-Applying a heat protectant to damp strands before you even think about picking up a hair dryer.
-We love using Nexxus Promend Heat Protecting Mist to prep our strands and keep them safe from heat damage.
+Applying a heat protectant to damp strands before you even think about picking up a hairdryer.
+We love using TIGI Copyright Custom Create Heat Protection Spray to prep our strands and keep them safe from heat damage.